Ferdinand Tönnies: Criticisms

-Tönnies' distinction between Gemeinschaft and Gesellschaft, like others between tradition and modernity, has been criticized for over-generalizing differences between societies and implying that all societies were following a similar evolutionary path, an argument which Tönnies himself never actually proclaimed.
+Tönnies's distinction between Gemeinschaft and Gesellschaft, like others between tradition and modernity, has been criticized for over-generalizing differences between societies and implying that all societies were following a similar evolutionary path, an argument which Tönnies himself never actually proclaimed.

 Legacy

 Memorial Bust of Ferdinand Tonnies.
 Sculptor: Raimund Kittl revelation 14 September 2005 John Carstens, location: in front of the Husum Castle with views towards the Kavaliershaus.

 The impact that Ferdinand Tönnies left on sociology was the division of groups unconsciously and consciously.
 His contribution to sociology included fundamental dichotomy, community and society—where structural forms are being made through social life.
 He separates the idea that individual consciousness vs community consciousness by indicating that community is built through beliefs and society is built through power and a separation of classes.